Combined Joint Chemical, Biological, Radiological and Nuclear (CBRN) Defence Task Force

 The Task Force also maintains a close relationship with the Framework Nations Concept (FNC) Cluster CBRN Protection, which is a multinational German-led project.
 It provides a platform to maintain, consolidate and improve current capabilities on a multinational basis.
 Furthermore, it is designed to train and prepare CBRN defence units, and serves as a platform for identifying forces in order to facilitate the force generation process for the Task Force.

 The structure of the Battalion was established at a planning conference on 17-18 September 2003.
-On 28 October, a force generation conference was held at Supreme Headquarters Allied Powers Europe (SHAPE), Mons, Belgium.
+On 28 October, a force generation conference was held at Supreme Headquarters Allied Powers Europe (SHAPE) in Mons, Belgium.
 On 18-21 November, a follow-up conference was held in the Czech Republic, the first volunteer lead country.